 - Sixth-12th grade clubs program: here’s an overview of the clubs curriculum that focuses on a Girls Who Code Project where girls work in teams to solve a real world problem they care about through code.

-- Third-fifth grade clubs program (NEW!): the fun and engaging curriculum is a book club model where students learn from Girls Who Code’s best-selling book Learn to Code and Change the World and participate in interactive activities that can be run completely offline with optional online activities.
+- Third-fifth grade clubs program: the fun and engaging curriculum is a book club model where students learn from Girls Who Code’s best-selling book Learn to Code and Change the World and participate in interactive activities that can be run completely offline with optional online activities.

 To learn more about Girls Who Code programs, you can sign up for a Girls Who Code Webinar here.